SevenShepherd/SevenShepherd.github.io/_posts/2023-11-19-modern-theologies.markdown

 <a name="conclusion" href="#contents" style="font-size:2.1em;">🚶📜 7.
 Conclusion</a>

-When you falsely teach anti-Christ doctrines of optional repentance, you teach child molesters to keep molesting, murderers to keep murdering, rapists to keep raping, occultists to keep sacrificing to demons, and idolaters to keep their idolatries.
-You fill the church with monsters and hypocrites who prey on little children and you understand nothing of faith alone, scripture, or Christ.
+When theologically liberal quacks falsely teach anti-Christ doctrines of no or optional repentance, they teach child molesters to keep molesting, murderers to keep murdering, rapists to keep raping, occultists to keep sacrificing to demons, and idolaters to keep their idolatries.
+You fill the church with monsters and hypocrites who prey on little children.
+If you support a repentantless gospel, you understand nothing of faith alone, scripture, or Christ.

 ## ⚠️ Under Construction